juniorsundarCasual/TGT/vault/volume-3.chapter-205.md

 Thankfully, his Disciple's transformation was without any flaw as her mana started to congregate at her eyeballs.
 He noticed a brazen smile splitting her face, which he rightly deciphered as her properly activating the Heavenly Eye.
 With a quick motion, her lids parted and two pairs of golden-coloured pupils gaze towards him.

-Marie started to cackle maniacally and jolted her head to different places in the room, absorbing everything her new eyes could see.
+Marie started to cackle exuberantly and jolted her head to different places in the room, absorbing everything her new eyes could see.

 "It works!"
 She shouted amidst her laughter.